janneri/grunt-resource-linker/README.md

 If you haven’t used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

 TODO: polish and publish to npm.
-Currently to use this plugin, you need to create copy the tasks-folder to your project.
+Currently to use this plugin, you need to copy the tasks-folder to your project.

 ## Example